MBIANDI/ML_optimization/README.md

 # ML_optimization

-This repo is for machine learning optimization simutions.
+This repo is for machine learning optimization simulations.